 It wasn’t until Akihabara transformed into Moe City, the paradise for every anime fan, that tourists started to pay attention to the area and spent more time there.
 Since then, ramen shops gradually populated the neighborhood near the station and the redeveloped office buildings on the east side, until Akihabara became one of Tokyo’s prime ramen battlegrounds.

 This time, we will take a look at some of the absolute must-try ramen shops in Akihabara, those beloved by Japanese regulars and tourists alike – all within a 10-minute walking distance from Akihabara Station!

 1. Motenashi Kuroki – Famous for Shio Ramen!

-The shopkeeper of Motenashi Kuroki experienced the Italian-Japanese fusion food boom in Japan and opened up his ramen shop in 2001.
+The shopkeeper of Motenashi Kuroki experienced the Italian-Japanese fusion food boom in Japan and opened up his ramen shop in Akihabara in 2001.
 Always striving for the perfect taste, the shop’s menu was entirely renewed in 2016.
-This menu skillfully utilizes the developed techniques and tastes and refines them with a fresh taste and an excellent finish, making for a fragrant bowl of ramen!
+This menu skillfully utilizes the developed techniques and flavors and refines them with a fresh taste and an excellent finish, making for a fragrant bowl of ramen!

 Motenashi Kuroki饗 くろ喜

 - Address 2-15 Kanda Izumicho, Chiyoda-ku, Tokyo-to 101-0024

 Hours: 11:30 a.m. – 3:00 p.m., 6:00 p.m. – 9:00 p.m.

 Price: tokusei shio soba – 1,300 yen, shio soba – 1,000 yen, asari miso soba – 1,000 yen

 2. Ramen Tenjinshita Daiki – Ramen with a Heavenly Taste!